We look forward to welcoming you to Liverpool Cathedral.

 Why are you asking for donations?

 Like many other organisations in the city and beyond, we're facing an uncertain future.
-We have a huge shortfall in our income as Liverpool Cathedral has lost nearly all of its revenue over the past year.
+We have a huge shortfall as we lost nearly all of our revenue over the pandemic.

 We aren’t funded by the Government.
 The main way the national church supports us is through salaries for our clergy.